sorinscouse/Coding-Camp-Academy/README.md

 # Coding-Camp-Academy
 https://sorinscouse.github.io/Coding-Camp-Academy/

-This is **Coding Camp Academy**, a responsive website that offers information about programming, web develpment and web design courses.
+This is **Coding Camp Academy,** a responsive website that offers information about programming, web develpment and web design courses.
 I created this website with HTML, CSS3, jQuery & Bootstrap.
 I used the following tools and libraries:

 * **jQuery, a JavaScript library** <br> https://jquery.com/